-But Fernandina Beach and Amelia Island have scads of other attractions – a great Civil War-era fort, wide beaches so hard-packed you can bike for miles on them, a historic plantation that is part of a little-known national park, scenic kayaking, hiking and biking trails and even a perfect setting to watch the sunset over water.
+But there are scads of other outdoor things to do in Amelia Island– a great Civil War-era fort, wide beaches so hard-packed you can bike for miles on them, a historic plantation that is part of a little-known national park, scenic kayaking, hiking and biking trails and even a perfect setting to watch the sunset over water.

-Amelia Island and Fernandina Beach make a great base; you could spend days here exploring the natural and authentic Florida near Jacksonville.
+This area makes a great base for a getaway.
+With all the things to do in Amelia Island and Fernandina Beach, you could spend days here exploring the natural and authentic Florida near Jacksonville.

 Fernandina Beach is a small town (population 11,487) with a big history: It has flown the flags of eight different nations, including, with quick succession France, Spain, Great Britain, and then Spain again, all by 1816.

 There’s plenty of history preserved, from the Palace Saloon, (oldest continually operating bar in Florida) to the 1857 Florida House Inn (Florida’s oldest hotel) to the lighthouse (built 1838-39, the state’s oldest active lighthouse.)